pavatus/ait-wiki/content/tardis/security.md

 # Other Info
 # How to activate Isomorphic Security (Protocol 19)
 On the console, find "Protocol 19" and use a key linked to that TARDIS and click on the control.
-Once that's done, anyone that has a key that's linked to the current TARDIS can use the console, but anyone without cannot interact with it at all.
+Once that's done, anyone that has a key that's linked to the current TARDIS can use the console, but anyone without cannot interact with it at all,you can set what loyalty a user needs to bypass this though,like compangion for example.